apache/whimsy/MACOSX.md

 git remote add asf https://gitbox.apache.org/repos/asf/whimsy.git
 ```

-Establish a link to this repository in a known location:
+Establish a link to this repository in a known location - this step is
+optional to do basic work but required for a number of tools:

 ```
 cd whimsy